How to Check NPM Vulnerabilities: Building a Custom NPM Vulnerability Scanner

 - Make security frictionless: If security tools are too painful, developers will work around them

-- Measure effectiveness continuously: Don't just scan once, make vulnerability checking part of your daily workflow
+- Measure effectiveness continuously: Don't just scan once, make vulnerability checking part of your daily workflow and continue to improve on it.

 Next Steps: Implementing Your NPM Vulnerability Scanner